powerline/powerline/docs/source/configuration/local.rst

 .. note::

-    ``$POWERLINE_COMMAND`` appears in shell scripts without quotes thus you can specify additional parameters in bash.
-In tmux it is passed to ``eval`` and depends on the shell used.
-POSIX-compatible shells, zsh, bash and fish will split this variable in this case.
-Do not use this feature for overriding
-    configuration: there are :ref:`Environment variables overrides
-    <local-configuration-overrides-env>`.
+    ``$POWERLINE_COMMAND`` is always treated as one path in shell bindings, so you may use paths with spaces in it.
+To specify additional arguments one may use ``$POWERLINE_COMMAND_ARGS``, but note that this variable exists for testing purposes only and may be removed.
+One should use :ref:`Environment variable overrides <local-configuration-overrides-env>` instead.

 If you want to disable prompt in shell, but still have tmux support or if you want to disable tmux support you can use variables